Everything you need to know about planning travel to China in our comprehensive destination guide.

 - Don’t tip.
 This might go against your personal beliefs, but Chinese don’t tip and neither should you.
 This will only confuse them or some may even find it insulting.

 - Buy a VPN.
 There are a lot of useful websites that are not accessible in China (like Facebook or Google!)
 We recommend ExpressVPN.
+Use this link to get 30 days free when you sign up.

 - The preferred method of payment is cash.
 Most places only accept cash unless you are visiting upscale hotels and restaurants.